openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 **Heavy** – The weapon is particularly heavy to carry.
 You may carry a maximum number of *heavy* items equal to your Might score plus one.

 **One-handed** – The weapon uses a single hand and allows the other hand to be used for carrying a shield, second weapon, or kept free for other actions.
+When wielding a one-handed weapon in each hand, you gain Advantage 1 to all melee attacks; with two weapons, you have a better chance of capitalizing on openings in your target's defense.

 **Precise** –  This weapon can be used to make attacks with the Agility attribute.